nohumanman/descenders-modkit/README.md

 ### Riders Gate
 - A BMX-Style start gate **that is synced with other networked players**.
 - Has audio accompaniment for auditory queues.
 - Note: Relies on an external server, *uptime is not guaranteed*.
 - Note II: Requires externally loaded DLL as described later.

-### Split Timer
-- A timer system that has split times integrated
-- Timer has configurable 'boundary' such that a player's time is invalidated when they exit the boundary.
-- Has a leaderboard
-- Note: Relies on an external server, *uptime is not guaranteed*.
-- Note II: Requires externally loaded DLL as described later.